savalet/savalet/README.md

 I'm savalet, Student at 👨‍💻 Epitech Rennes.
 I'm passionate about SysAdmin and development.
 I do a few small projects in my spare time.

 ## 🧐 About Me
-- 🌍 I am 🇫🇷 French 🥐🥖 and I live in Rennes (Brittany)
+- 🌍 I am 🇫🇷 French 🥐🥖 and I live in Rennes
 - 🎂 I am 19 years old
 - 👨‍💻 I use many languages (JS, Java, Py, C, C++, C#, Dart, ...)
 - 🔭 I work currently on my hosting company [MercuryCloud](https://mcld.fr) and on [Vyme](https://vyme.dev) 🎥